b3nj5m1n/xdg-ninja/README.md

 ## Configuration

-The configuration is done in the _programs/_ directory.
+The configuration is done in the _programs/_ directory, which should be located in the same working directory as the xdg-ninja.sh script.
+This can be overriden with the `XN_PROGRAMS_DIR` environment variable.

 You define a program, and then a list of files and directories which this program ruthlessly puts into your _$HOME_ directory.